-So that’s a simple example of how you can customize an Advanced Alert that hopefully gives you some thoughts about what you can do!
+So that’s an example of how you can customize an Advanced Alert that hopefully gives you some thoughts about what you can do!

 Additional Advanced Alert Features

 With Advanced Alerts come several options to allow even more customization in the content sent by the alert.
 These include: